Tom Brady Calls His and Gisele Bündchen's Daughter Vivian His No. 1 Cheerleader - E! Online

 Even during difficult game day moments, Vivian is there for her dad.
 For instance, Tom admitted he can get frustrated when a young player makes a mistake and said Vivian will point out his less than positive facial expressions.

-Tom's comments about his daughter's support comes just two weeks after finalizing his divorce with ex-wife Gisele Bündchen, with whom he shares Vivian and Benjamin, 12.
-Tom is dad to son Jack, 15, who he welcomed with his ex Bridget Moynahan.
+Tom's comments about his daughter's support come less than two weeks after finalizing his divorce with ex-wife Gisele Bündchen, with whom he shares Vivian and son Benjamin, 12.
+Tom is dad to son Jack, 15, whom he welcomed with his ex Bridget Moynahan.

 While they're no longer a couple, the athlete said they will be a team when it comes to co-parenting.
 "We are blessed with beautiful and wonderful children who will continue to be at the center of our world in every way," Tom wrote in an Instagram statement.
 "We will continue to work together as parents to ensure they receive the love and attention they deserve."